Google OAuth graduates

 Time-Grid, Day Agenda, 3-Day Command, Agenda List, Calendar Search,

-Event Detail, source rail filtering, and mouse interactions.
+Event Detail, source rail filtering, mouse interactions, event

 HERALD_THEME=sonokai-signal herald --demo Why Herald